Skip to main content

 " What?
 No, No...
 Just...."
 Roshni got up to shut the door.

 She whispered something to Phool.
-Phool was in smiles all excited, " Can we go too?"
+Phool was smiling all excited, " Can we go too?"

 "No." Came a stern reply.

 He went into his father's room.
-As he opened the door he stopped, his bedside table had a photo of a year-old Pratap smiling on his father's lap.
-He had never interacted directly with the man for as long as he remembers.
-Things were always given to him without asking and talks were always done by Dadi and Jaivanta.
+As he opened the door, he stopped; his bedside table had a photo of a year-old Pratap smiling on his father's lap.
+He had never interacted directly with the man for as long as he could remember.
+Things were always given to him without asking, and talks were always done by Dadi and Jaivanta.
 He had admitted to Roshni that he hated the man.
 Yet the only photograph in his room was his son's.
 They love you.
 Roshni's voice echoed in his head.

 " Say."
 She whispered.